algorandfoundation/docs/docs/get-details/dapps/smart-contracts/stateful/index.md

 <center>![Stateful Smart Contract](../../../../../imgs/stateful-2.png)</center>
 <center>*Stateful Smart Contract Arrays*</center>

-# Modifying State in Smart Contract
+# Modifying state in smart contract
 Stateful smart contracts can create, update, and delete values in global or local state.
 The number of values that can be written is limited based on how the contract was first created.
 See [Creating the Smart Contract](#creating-the-smart-contract) for details on configuring the initial global and local storage.
 State is represented with key-value pairs.
 The key is limited to 64 bytes.
 The key plus the value is limited to 128 bytes total.
 Using smaller keys to have more storage available for the value is possible.
 The keys are stored as byte slices (byte-array value) and the values are stored as either byte slices (byte-array value) or uint64s.
 The TEAL language provides several opcodes for facilitating reading and writing to state.

-## Reading Local State from other Accounts
+## Reading local state from other accounts
 Local storage values are stored in the account's balance record.
 Any account that sends a transaction to the smart contract can have its local storage modified by the smart contract as long as the account has opted into the smart contract.
 In addition, any call to the smart contract can also reference up to four additional accounts which can also have their local storage manipulated for the current smart contract as long as the account has opted into the contract.
 These five accounts can also have their storage values for any smart contract on Algorand read by specifying the application id of the smart contract, if the additional contract is in the applications array for the transaction.
 This is a read-only operation and does not allow one smart contract to modify the local state of another smart contract.
 The additionally referenced accounts can be changed per smart contract call (transaction).
 The process for reading local state from another account is described in the following sections.

-## Reading Global State from other Smart Contracts
+## Reading global state from other smart contracts
 Global storage for the current contract can also be modified by the smart contract code.
 In addition, the global storage of any contract in the applications array can be read.
 This is a read-only operation.
 The global state can not be changed for other smart contracts.
 The external smart contracts can be changed per smart contract call (transaction).
 The process for reading global state from another smart contract is described in the following sections.

-## Write to State
+## Write to state
 To write to either local or global state, the opcodes `app_global_put` and `app_local_put` should be used.
 These calls are similar but with local storage, you provide an additional account parameter.
 This determines what account should have its local storage modified.
 In addition to the sender of the transaction, any call to the smart contract can reference up to four additional accounts.
 Below is an example of doing a global write with TEAL.

 ```text tab="TEAL"